 Office Bearers

-This committee consists of both alumni and executives of the institution.
-The principal/director of the institution will be the patron of the association, and the alumni will exercise roles like president, vice president, secretary, and treasurer.
+Consists of both alumni and institutional executives.
+The principal or director serves as patron of the association, while alumni exercise roles such as president, vice president, secretary, and treasurer.

 Alumni Committee

-It consists primarily of volunteers from the members of the association.
-The committee acts as a bridge between the members and the office bearers and often joins discussions in implementing the initiatives.
-It also collectively represents the opinions of the members in internal and general body meetings.
+Comprises primarily volunteers from the association’s membership.
+This committee acts as a bridge between members and office bearers, participates in implementing initiatives, and collectively represents member opinions in internal and general body meetings.

-Alumni associations have become necessary for institutions to engage their alumni.
-By understanding the structure and the roles involved, you can also build one for your institution.
-The above structure and roles can be tweaked to suit your institution’s preferences.
-Building and maintaining an alumni association is a tough, time-consuming job, but it will surely be rewarding in the future!
+Alumni associations have become essential for institutions looking to meaningfully engage their graduates.
+By understanding the types, structures, and roles involved, you can build one that suits your institution’s needs.
+The structures outlined above can be tweaked to fit your specific context.